liborty/rstats/README.md

 # Rstats - Rust Stats

-Rstats is particularly useful for analysis of multidimensional sets of points, with applications to Machine Learning.
+Rstats is particularly useful for analysis of multidimensional sets of points, with applications to Machine Learning and Data Analysis.
+Some original concepts are introduced and implemented.
+They are not likely to be found anywhere else.

 This is a lean minimalistic library that only depends on `anyhow` (for its error handling).
 Trait RStats is carefully checked and will report all kinds of errors, such as empty input.
 Trait Vectors is sometimes unchecked for speed, so some caution is advisable.

-Basic statistical measures and vector algebra are implemented here for self-containment of more sophisticated algorithms.
+Basic statistical measures and vector algebra are implemented first.
+They provide self-contained tools for the more interesting algorithms but can also be used in their own right.

 ## Trait RStats